GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 For example, you can take a screenshot of the table of content by right clicking the element and select **Capture node screenshot**.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/r1qEVioRv6kTYoSCbAAG.png", alt="Capture node screenshots", width="800", height="377" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/r1qEVioRv6kTYoSCbAAG.png", alt="Capture node screenshots", width="800", height="377" %}

 Chromium issue: [1100253][4]